The Pfaffian Structure of CFN Phylogenetic Networks

 The set of leaf vertices is identified with the set of integers $[n]$.
 Edges directed into a reticulation vertex are called \emph{reticulation edges}, and all other edges are called \emph{tree edges}.
-In this paper, we will focus on the \emph{Cavender-Farris-Neyman} model, which is \emph{group-based} and thus \emph{time-reversible}.
-This means that it is impossible to identify the location of the root under these models so we restrict our attention to the underlying \emph{semi-directed} network structure of the phylogenetic network.
+In this paper, we will focus on the \emph{Cavender-Farris-Neyman} model \cite{cavender1978taxonomy, farris1973probability, neyman1971statistical}, which is \emph{group-based} (see Definition {\ref{def:groupbased}} below) and thus \emph{time-reversible} (in the sense of Markov chains, see e.g. {\cite{norris1997markov}}).
+This implies that it is impossible to identify the location of the root under these models, so we restrict our attention to the underlying \emph{semi-directed} network of the phylogenetic network.
 The underlying semi-directed network is a mixed graph obtained by suppressing the root and undirecting all tree edges in the network.
 The reticulation edges remain directed into the reticulation vertex.
 Since the reticulation edges are implicitly directed into the reticulation vertex, we typically omit the arrows when drawing semi-directed networks.
 This is illustrated in Figure \ref{fig:RootedToSemidirected}.